 Hydragas Energy – Our Mission

-Methane Resources & Production
+Methane Resources & Extracting Unusual Renewable Energy Sources

 Hydragas Energy innovated its extraction technology to produce methane dissolved at depth in Lake Kivu at commercial scale.
 No other open water bodies can yet produce renewable natural gas in this way.
 It is unique.

 In future we see more massive potential to harvest methane from gas hydrates or other oceanic deposits.
 Among these, the most urgent need is recovering methane releasing from Arctic permafrost.
-We know there are reports of it happening in vast areas off Siberia and Canada’s far north.
-There, with a massive surge in methane emissions, one can see a sense of helplessness to address the problem.
+We know there are reports of it happening in vast offshore areas off Siberia and Canada’s far north.
+There, with a massive surge in methane emissions, one can see a sense of helplessness of finding solutions to address the problem.

 In fact, hydrates may make up half the world’s available hydrocarbon reserves.
 To achieve this, harvesting the solid-form, oceanic methane hydrates requires us to scale-up to our gas recovery system design.
 But we see ours as a simpler way to harvest it than the many failed attempts with conventional deep sea O&G equipment.
 These deep sea drill-rig methods can hardly be economic, being high capital and low yield.

-Alternate Applications of Hydragas Energy Innovation
+Alternate Onshore Applications of Hydragas Energy Innovation

 In addition to open water bodies, deep aquifers also trap vast amount of methane formed with coal.
-Methane, typically as in coal-seam gas (CSG) deposits, exists in vast quantities in Queensland and New South Wales, Australia.
+Methane is found in coal-seam gas (CSG) deposits, exists in vast quantities in Queensland and New South Wales, Australia.
 Harvesting this methane from aquifers with our equipment is a simple, small-footprint, down-hole process.
 It is achieved without most of the controversial downsides of current methods used for CSG.
 In other words, most methane-bearing water sources will be amenable.
 All can be put into production with versions of Hydragas’s technology.
 We aim to develop each of these added methods in future, as R&D funding allows.

 Other Forms of Methane Resource